Scarface: The World Is Yours: SalesScarface sold well on PlayStation 2 and Xbox, but not on PC. In its first week on Best Buy, the PlayStation 2 version was the second–highest selling game, the Collector's Edition was the eighth and the Xbox version was the thirteenth. Together, the two PS2 versions outsold the number one game that week; Tiger Woods PGA Tour 07. By the end of October, the game was the top-selling game of the month; the combined regular and collector's editions on the PS2 was the best-selling game in North America in October, with over 366,000 units sold, earning over $18.7 million. The Xbox version sold over 110,000 units, earning over $5.4 million. The PC version sold only 9,000 units, earning less than $450,000. By the end of November, the game had sold over one million copies worldwide across all three systems. By March 2007, the PlayStation and Xbox versions had sold over 1.5 million copies between them. By May 2007, the game sold more than 2 million copies worldwide.

-In Germany, the game was banned for high impact violence and cruelty.
+In Germany, the game was banned for high-impact violence and cruelty.

 Cancelled sequels

 In July 2005, Vivendi president Phil O'Neil intimated there were plans to turn Scarface into a multigame franchise, saying "a Scarface 2, a Scarface 3, a Scarface 4, and consecutive iterations of that product [are] a really important component of what we're trying to do here."
 When the rights to the property were transferred to Activision Blizzard on July 10, 2008, however, Scarface 2 was not included in their list of upcoming games.
 Although the rights were later transferred back to Universal Pictures, no further news was heard.
-On June 23, 2022, gameplay footage was leaked by YouTuber Mafia Game Videos showing the game in a pre-alpha state.
+On June 23, 2022, gameplay footage of Scarface 2 was leaked by YouTuber Mafia Game Videos showing the game in a pre-alpha state.
 The game was meant to take place in Las Vegas.

+Planned re-release

+On October 22, 2025, a group claiming to be Hong Kong-based publisher EC Digital announced plans to re-release the game on Steam and the Epic Games Store, though it was reportedly released earlier than its intended date and was quickly delisted from storefronts.
+Gaming news sites have noted the suspicious circumstances surrounding both the re-release and the entity responsible, and also reported that the re-release incorporated the fan-made patches "SilentPatch" by Silent and "FusionFix" without the original authors' permission, as well as AI upscaled art assets as downloadable content.
+Silent also expressed concerns about the legality of the re-release on a Bluesky post, stating, "I KNOW that the holder of the Scarface license wasn't willing to re-release the game, so this is suspect."